 Who are the candidates standing?

-To be validly nominated candidates require the support of at least 10% of MPs/MEPs as well as at least three affiliates – at least two of which must be trade unions – comprising 5% of fully paid up affiliated membership.
+To be validly nominated candidates require the support of at least 10% of MPs/MEPs as well as 5% of CLPs or at least three affiliates – at least two of which must be trade unions – comprising 5% of fully paid up affiliated membership.
 Find information on nominations for Leader and Deputy Leader.